 While the Appeal is pending Sun Nippon proceeded to pay the entire tax liability and is now seeking a refund of all taxes paid should Sun Nippon prevail on its case.
-As a result of the ongoing uncertainty over the potential outcome of this appeal before the Peruvian judiciary, any and all payments made to SUNAT have been fully reserved.
+On April 28, 2017, the 1s instance Court gave a decision in favor of Sun Nippon Company, S.A.C.
+Both SUNAT and the Tribunal Fiscal have appealed the decision before the Superior Tribunal, and is pending the court's decision.